yjwong1999/IJCNN2025-DvB/README.md

-# IJCNN2025-DvB
+# WRN-YOLO: An Improved YOLO for Drone Detection using Wide ResNet

-WRN-YOLO: An Improved YOLO for Drone Detection using Wide ResNet
+Ranked Top 3